ShikiSuen/InputMethodKit_CSharp/README.md

 # InputMethodKit binding for C#

 This is a non-official C# binding for InputMethodKit.
+It is not currently runable due to something weird with IMKServer initiation.

 ## 著作權 (Credits)